scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The mechanics of service address resolution are the following:

-* To resolve the address of the control service at a given AS, a client sends a ServiceResolutionRequest RPC (which has no parameters) to an enpoint address constructed as follows:
+* To resolve the address of the control service at a given AS, a client sends a ServiceResolutionRequest RPC (which has no parameters) to an endpoint address constructed as follows:
   * Common Header:
     * Path type: SCION (0x01)
     * DT/DL: "Service" (0b0100)